ipenas-cl/Tempo-Lang/docs/language/no-import-philosophy.md

 A: The prelude is just declarations.
 The actual implementations are in the compiler, but tree-shaking ensures only used code is included in binaries.

 ### Q: What about third-party libraries?
-A: Tempo encourages vendoring - copy the code you need into your project.
+A: Chronos encourages vendoring - copy the code you need into your project.
 This ensures your code always works, forever.

 ### Q: How do I organize large projects?
 A: Use modules within your project.
 The no-import philosophy applies to standard library only.

 ### Q: What about versioning?
-A: Different Tempo compiler versions may add new functions to the prelude, but existing functions never change behavior (backward compatibility).
+A: Different Chronos compiler versions may add new functions to the prelude, but existing functions never change behavior (backward compatibility).

 ## Conclusion

-The "no-import" philosophy makes Tempo unique among systems programming languages.
+The "no-import" philosophy makes Chronos unique among systems programming languages.
 It trades the flexibility of external dependencies for the reliability of self-contained programs.
-In a world where a single npm dependency can break thousands of projects, Tempo offers a refreshing alternative: **your code, depending on nothing, working forever**.
+In a world where a single npm dependency can break thousands of projects, Chronos offers a refreshing alternative: **your code, depending on nothing, working forever**.